ycpcs/fys100-fall2015/labs/lab05.md

 Sound is caused by rapid vibrations, or *oscillations*, in physical objects.
 These oscillations cause rapid changes in air pressure over time.

 Sounds can be characterized by the *rate* at which the oscillations occur.
 For example, let's say that a vibration causes air pressure to increase and decrease at a rate of 440 changes per second: in other words, 440 times per second, the air pressure increases and then decreases.
-We would describe this sonud as having a *frequency* of 440 Hertz, abbreviated 440 Hz.
+We would describe this sound as having a *frequency* of 440 Hertz, abbreviated 440 Hz.

 Sounds with lower frequencies sound "low", and sounds with higher frequencies sound "high".
 The lowest frequency that we can hear is about 20 Hz, while the highest frequency we can hear is about 20,000 Hz.